What is WebRTC Signaling? #

 SDP Values used by WebRTC #

-This list is not extensive, but this is a list of common attributes that you will see in a Session Description from a WebRTC Agent.
+This is a list of some common attributes that you will see in a Session Description from a WebRTC Agent.
 Many of these values control the subsystems that we haven’t discussed yet.

-Bundling is the act of running multiple types of traffic over one connection.
+Bundling is an act of running multiple types of traffic over one connection.
 Some WebRTC implementations use a dedicated connection per media stream.
 Bundling should be preferred.

 setup:active- Run as DTLS Client

 setup:passive- Run as DTLS Server

 setup:actpass- Ask other WebRTC Agent to choose

 This is the user fragment value for the ICE Agent.
 Used for the authentication of ICE Traffic.